WakiMak/trentent.github.io-forked/_posts/2015-03-20-appv5-data-precache-script-used-for-xenapp.md

   - scripting
   - Target Device
 ---
-This is the AppV5 Data Precache script we use to load our AppV5 packages on our Citrix & servers. Â Because we use PVS and store the AppV package installation root folder on a persistent disk, we sometimes encounter issues that require us to 'clean up' the package installation root folder before the AppV5 packages will load. Â What this script attempts to do is setup AppV5 as if it's a new install, grab any packages from the publishing server, then, if sharedcontentstore is disabled, fully mount/load the packages.
+This is the AppV5 Data Precache script we use to load our AppV5 packages on our Citrix & servers.
+Because we use PVS and store the AppV package installation root folder on a persistent disk, we sometimes encounter issues that require us to 'clean up' the package installation root folder before the AppV5 packages will load.
+What this script attempts to do is setup AppV5 as if it's a new install, grab any packages from the publishing server, then, if sharedcontentstore is disabled, fully mount/load the packages.

 AppV5DataPrecache.cmd